-- Seek help from your family, friends, and your community. - Follow our tips to maintain your well-being. - Try and reduce your exposure to the news and social media messages. - If you are in school, consult school well-being guidelines, support hotline, on-site social worker or university/school counsellor. - If you work, check if your workplace has well-being guidelines, support hotline, or Employee Assistance Program in the human resources department.
+- Seek help from your family, friends, and your community. - Follow the tips to maintain your well-being. - Try and reduce your exposure to the news and social media messages. - If you are in education, consult school well-being guidelines, support hotline, on-site social worker or counsellor. - If you work, check if your workplace has well-being guidelines, support hotline, or Employee Assistance Program in the human resources department.